A data-driven approach for topology correction in low voltage distribution networks with PVs: Introduction

-To overcome these limitations, we propose a practical approach for topology correction in LVDNs using incomplete voltage data.
+To overcome these limitations, we propose a data-driven approach for topology correction in LVDNs using incomplete voltage data.
 Table \ref{table1} highlights the key differences between the proposed approach and existing approaches.
 By relying solely on voltage magnitude data, this approach preserves privacy and minimizes SM updates, as it releases the need for phase angle measurements from households.
-The corrected topology provides the foundational network visibility needed to implement load balancing, facilitate DERs integration, and alleviate LV line congestion, enabling active management.
-The main contributions are summarized as follows: \begin{itemize} \item A data-driven topology correction approach is proposed to correct the missed and outdated recordings in LVDN topologies by three steps: (1) switch state identification, (2) user-feeder correction, and (3) phase label identification.
-The proposed approach relies solely on voltage magnitude data, reducing privacy risks.
-Compared to previous methods that depend on complete SM datasets, this approach allows the DSOs to correct the topologies using limited SM data with noise from incomplete household measurements (i.e., not all house SM is accessible). \item The operational states of the switch bars (including multiple switchgear) are encoded using Label Encoding rules, transforming the independent identification task of each switchgear into a classification problem that can be effectively addressed using existing supervised learning methods.
-In the correction analysis, a modified distance function is integrated into traditional Hierarchical Clustering (HC) to amplify the distinction between loads that are geographically close but belong to different phases or cables, thereby improving identification accuracy.

-\item To mitigate the impact of PV power on voltage-magnitude based correlation analysis, we propose a time-based SM data selection strategy to extract voltage magnitude measurements primarily influenced by household loads (e.g., during night time or low-PV-output periods).
-The resulting datasets enhance topology correction accuracy, particularly in scenarios with noisy or incomplete datasets. \end{itemize}
+The main contributions are summarized as follows: